AmandaArenales/ComIT_homework2024/README.md

    - Commit my changes with `git commit -m "Print a string"`.
    - Push the changes to GitHub with `git push origin main`.

-     This is the video recording of the whole process: [Watch the Video](https://www.youtube.com/watch?v=ZFZUGP5oEbw)
+     This is the video recording of the whole process: [Watch the Video Here](https://www.youtube.com/watch?v=ZFZUGP5oEbw)